fabiommendes/boxed/README.rst

 =======================================

 No. This technique is linux-specific.
 Also, it is very difficult to provide a good, lightweight, and cross-platform sandboxing solution.
-Currently we have no plans to implement sandboxing in other platforms.
+We have no plans to implement sandboxing in other platforms.